The plan: Visit every MRT (subway) stop on the North East Line (aka the Purple Line) in one day.

 My notes from this stop say, “So many shops!
 So many escalators!”

-Three MRT lines meet up here – the red, the yellow, and the purple – making Dhoby Ghaut one of the craziest stations on this particular venture.
+Three MRT lines meet up here – the North South (Red), The Circle (Yellow), and the North East (Purple) – making Dhoby Ghaut one of the craziest stations on this particular venture.
 And Dhoby Ghaut is the largest MRT station in all of Singapore, so it’s no surprise that the whole thing feels a little overwhelming.

 6. Little India